-- Start from one end and install the upper cabinets first. - There are two methods you can use, either way, get help in lifting and supporting them until they are screwed in. - O The first method, called the French Cleat method, consists of screwing a support, or cleat, to the wall at an appropriate height that allows you to hang the cabinets on the cleat - O The second method will require a partner, create a support jack by screwing a short length of a 2x4, or other sturdy scrap wood across the end of another 2x4.
-Cover the end with a rag or old towel to use as a cushion.
+Start on one end or in a corner and install the upper cabinets.
+There are two methods you can use.
+Either way, get help lifting and supporting them until they are screwed in.

+• The first method, called the French Cleat method, consists of screwing a support, or cleat, to the wall at an appropriate height that allows you to hang the cabinets on the cleat

+• The second method will require a partner.
+Create a support jack by screwing a short length of a 2x4, or other sturdy scrap wood across the end of another 2x4.
+If you like, cover the end with a rag or old towel to use as a cushion.
 Have your helper use this T of wood with the bottom end against the floor, and the top against the bottom of the cabinets to support the cabinets while you level them and screw them to the wall